diseraluca/diseraluca.github.io/_posts/2018-07-19-an-introduction-to-this-blog.md

 #### Case Study

->> A case study a series of posts about a particular project I'm working on and studying.
+>> A case study is a series of posts about a particular project I'm working on and studying.
 >> Every case study will be a long running series where I will explain my workings and products.
 >> They will contain a good amount of code that will be developed iteratively from a post to another.